acwatt/beecensus/README.md

 ## Major ToDos
 - finish programming outline

-- set up directory structure

-- fill in background on project

 - find the best way to store data that can be synced across machines but not to GitHub.
   (git [large files storage](https://git-lfs.github.com/)?)

 - input major tasks as GitHub issues

+- decide on database structure